code-klaudia-prog/cesae_exercise/README.md

   longer than 72 characters

 # Busted
-#### I've been using hardcoded variables all along because I was slopy and in a hurry
+#### I've was using hardcoded variables all along but they are correct now
 ![Busted](https://github.com/code-klaudia-prog/terraform_repo/blob/main/Screenshots/busted.png)